mvolkmann/blog/src/astro.md

 After losing to the Raiders on Christmas Day, the Chiefs ...
 ```

+When using a service like Netlify or Vercel to host an Astro app,
+pushing changes to the GitHub repository of the app
+will trigger a new build and deployment of the app.
+If content collection documents were added, modified, or deleted,
+this will result in changes to the deployed static pages.

 ## Sharing State (nanostores)

 The recommended way to share state (data) between components is to use the